rehierl/node-tree-outliner/2-0-core-design/5-1-sxs-relation.md

 was declared last, before the corresponding subsection was entered.

 Note that this settles the issue of sections having multiple different parent sections.
-That is, because any section always has, if the universal section is included, exactly one unique parent section and may have one or more ancestor sections.
+That is because any section always has, if the universal section is included, exactly one unique parent section and may have one or more ancestor sections.